Angela Bowen: Career

+Bowen's activism transcended her professional life.
+In 1987, after Bowen and Abod embarked on a cruise sold to them under the label "Sapphic sailing" only to discover the ship was populated with only heterosexual families and their children, the couple penned an article in Gay Community News where they complained that "A heterosexual world we had sought to leave behind was locked up with us on a ship cruising to Bermuda," recounting experiences of homophobia from the trip.
+In 1989, Bowen joined several community leaders who walked out of a fundraising performance for a Boston health clinic that served gay and lesbian clients after two white comedians told racist jokes.

 In addition to being subject of books and documentaries, Bowen was an accomplished writer in her life.
 In addition to her academic writings, she was also a contributor to Gay Community News.
 In 2017, Bowen was honored for her work and activism by the Astraea Lesbian Foundation for Justice with their Acey Social Justice Feminist Award.
 The award is given to lesbian, queer or trans people over the age of sixty-two in recognition for their activism and contributions to their respective communities.
 When Bowen died in 2018 she left a rich archive that had been collected and preserved by Abod.
-The archive has been donated to Spelman College, which also holds Lorde’s archive.
+The archive has been donated to Spelman College, which also holds Lorde's archive.

 Personal life and death

 Bowen first married Ken Peters in the 1960s; they had three children.
 They divorced in the 1980s, when she came out as a lesbian.
 Bowen met Jennifer Abod at a Take Back the Night rally in New Haven in 1979.
 Jennifer Abod said of their meeting: "I first saw Angela in July 1979 in New Haven, Connecticut.
 She was a speaker at rally after a citywide candle-lit Take Back the Night march protesting violence against women."
 They married in 2013.
-She suffered from Alzheimer's disease.
+She had Alzheimer's disease.

 Bowen died on July 12, 2018, in Long Beach, California, at 82.
+She is survived by her two sisters, Alphena Bowen Clark and Catherine Bowen Tyler; her children with Ken Peters, Ntombi A. Peters and Jomo K. Peters; her stepdaughter, Elaine Peters; her foster daughter, Sharon Smith; and a granddaughter.